On-page SEO is one of the most essential factors for organic traffic. Without it, your pages have no foundation for Google to rank them.

 - Remove numbers & extra characters (keep it short)

 Quick Note: Permalinks setting is a part of On-site SEO.
-However, without doing this, achieving SEO friendly URLs is not so easy and consistent.
+However, without doing this, achieving SEO friendly URLs is not so smooth and consistent.

 2. Optimize your Site Structure

-One of the very less attention-getting parts is the structure of your website.
-Almost every WordPress blog these days are mobile friendly and they look just perfect.
+One of the very few attention-getting parts is the structure of your website.
+Most of the popular WordPress themes like Genesis are mobile-friendly, and they look just perfect.
 Better navigation is bound to increase the time spent by a user.

 However, not every theme is SEO friendly.
-While your page is a part of your theme it is not very hard to understand it plays a significant role.
+While your page is a part of your website’s theme, it is not very hard to understand, it plays a significant role.

 - Pre-added Schema.org support